 Follow up with your references

 Once you have narrowed down your list of references and asked for their permission to be included, keep the recommender updated as the application process goes on.
-Provide the information of the employer so the person knows who is supposed to call or email them.
+Provide the information of the recruiter so the person knows who is supposed to call or email them.

 If you receive a rejection before the reference check, let your recommenders know that they should no longer expect this company to contact them.